cap-js-community/sap-afc-sdk/README.md

 ### Feature Toggles

 The Feature Toggle Library is used to control the execution of the Event Queue.
 It exposes endpoints to manage feature toggles.

 `GET /rest/feature/state()`: Read current feature toggle state `POST /rest/feature/redisUpdate`: Update feature toggle state

 See `.http` files in [/http/toggles](./http/toggles) to call feature toggle endpoints.
-An internal OAuth token can be fetched via [/http/auth/uaa.internal.cloud.http](./http/auth/uaa.internal.cloud.http) providing credentials from XSUAA instance or via calling:
+An internal OAuth token needs to be fetched via [/http/auth/uaa.internal.cloud.http](./http/auth/uaa.internal.cloud.http) providing credentials from XSUAA instance or via calling:

-- Terminal: `afc api key --h --i`
+- Terminal: `afc api key -i`

-### Multi-tenancy
+### Multitenancy

-The project can be enabled for multi-tenancy by following the guide: https://cap.cloud.sap/docs/guides/multitenancy/#enable-multitenancy
+The project can be enabled for multitenancy by following the guide: https://cap.cloud.sap/docs/guides/multitenancy/#enable-multitenancy

 #### MTX Tool (CF only)